wSedlacek/Lambda-Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+Sessions are intended to allow access to data on the server that was available on previous request.
+It is most commonly used to store a user ID so the user information can be accessed on future request to grant or deny access to particular routes.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes a password generating a series of characters that can be used to compared to passwords to see if they are correct but cannot be reversed to get the original password.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+Bcrypt generates a hash using salt rounds to make the generation of the password more complex and take much longer.
+Brute forcing a heavily salted hash would ins intended to take as long as possible to make it near impossible for standard computers.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+JWT consist of the the Header, Payload and Signature.

 ## Minimum Viable Product